Emergence of generic first-passage time distributions for large Markovian networks: Limit of large Networks

 In the reversible case, all transitions are bidirectional and rates satisfy detailed balance.
 In the non-reversible case, directed edges are assigned independently, and backward transitions are included with a fixed probability $p$, so that detailed balance is generally broken.
 The rates for the edges $(i,j)$ are then assigned as:

-where $d(i,N)$ and $d(j,N)$ denotes the graph distance from vertex $j$ and $i$ to the absorbing target $N$, respectively, and $b$ controls the bias towards ($b>0$) or away from ($b<0$) the target.
+where $d(i,N)$ and $d(j,N)$ denotes the graph distance from vertex $j$ and $i$ to the absorbing target $N$, respectively, and $b$ controls the bias toward ($b>0$) or away from ($b<0$) the target.
 The prefactors $k_{ij}^0$ are drawn from a uniform distribution,

 where $\alpha<1$ sets the variability of the rates.
 In the reversible case, the prefactors are chosen symmetrically, $k_{ij}^0=k_{ji}^0$, while in the general case, they are drawn independently.

 The stochastic dynamics are simulated using the Gillespie algorithm \cite{gillespie1977exact} and the eigenvalues of the corresponding Laplace matrices are computed numerically.
 Although the network structure and the rates are randomly generated, the resulting matrix retains the Laplacian structure, so its entries are not independent.
 Hence, simple limit laws for the eigenvalues of random matrices do not apply.
 More details on the simulations are given in Supplement VI.
 The code and the data are publicly available \cite{Github2026}.